-The activity data are calculated from the NFI.
+The activity data for managed wetlands are calculated from the NFI, with the exception of large reservoirs, which were delineated and excluded from NFI flooded land area based on Hertta Environmental Database of Finnish Environmental Institute (The Finnish Environment Institute 2024).
+There are 50 large reservoirs in Finland consisting both of completely artificial waterbodies and heavily regulated natural lakes, created between 1951 and 1981.
 The conversion period is 20 years, except for five years for peat extraction.
 Peat extraction areas were estimated for three regions: south boreal, middle boreal and north boreal regions.
 The regional area information was computed by combining NFI plot data with vegetation zone data.
 The vegetation zone data (different boreal zones) were obtained from the Finnish Environment Institute (2010).

-Peat extraction remaining peat extraction areas also include areas converted from other wetlands.
+Peat extraction remaining peat extraction areas also include areas converted from other wetlands in the category "Management change from other wetlands".
 Managed Other Wetlands Remaining Other Wetlands are areas, which were converted to other Wetlands over 20 years ago.
-Managed inland waters under Flooded Land Remaining Flooded Land are areas, which were converted from other land use over 20 years ago.
-Land use conversions from other wetlands and peat extraction to inland waters are also reported under Flooded Land Remaining Flooded Land.
+The category "No management change" under Flooded Land Remaining Flooded Land are areas, which were converted from other land use over 20 years ago.
+Land use conversions from other wetlands and peat extraction to inland waters are also reported under Flooded Land Remaining Flooded Land in the category "Management change from other wetlands".